uipath-certification/uipath-certification.github.io/_posts/2021-04-03-uipath-anchor-base-example-tutorial.md

 Run the RPA application and you’ll see that it works exactly the same as before.
 And that’s a full UiPath Anchor Base tutorial to demonstrate how to improve on the basic selector functionality provided with UiPath Studio.

+Find more from Anders Jensen on his <a href="https://andersjensen.org/">webpage.</a>